Moonlock Lab

 A persistent threat with monetization in mind

-This campaign, active as of April 2025, demonstrates the threat actors’ focus on long-term access and data theft for monetization.
-By evolving their infrastructure while maintaining core functionality, they continue to target unsuspecting macOS users.
+This campaign, active as of April 2025, shows that threat actors play the long game.
+Their goal is financial gain, and for that they focus on long-term access and data theft.
+By evolving their infrastructure while maintaining core functionality of malware, they will likely continue targeting unsuspecting macOS users.

 MITRE ATT&CK Mapping